bnorton/resume/README.md

 ######March 2013 - Now
 > Building an app that groups and shares photos with the people you took them with

-> iOS + Android app.
-Rails, Redis, MongoDB backend.
+> Responsible for iOS + Android app that talks to Rails backend (Redis, MongoDB, S3/CF).

 ##Things from the past: